 Frankly, no one knows exactly who the right person is.

 But the real question here is not how, but why.

-Most of divorced couples shared one common experience; they suffer the price of marrying the “wrong person.”
-As a result many relationships have broken up.
+Most of the divorced couples shared one common experience; they suffer the price of marrying the “wrong person.”
+As a result, many relationships have broken up.

 However, perfection is not really the issue here.
 The real cause is our cognitive appraisal or the way we see circumstances in our daily life.

-In other words, it is our faulty evaluation on people we meet every day that causes the problem.
+In other words, it is our faulty evaluation of people we meet every day that causes the problem.
 It is our mind that makes faulty reality not the actual consequences of our action.